Psilocybin: Group perceptions

 Through further anthropological studies regarding "personal insights" and the psychosocial effects of psilocybin, it can be seen in many traditional societies that powerful mind-active substances such as psilocybin are regularly "consumed ritually for therapeutic purposes or for transcending normal, everyday reality".
 Positive effects that psilocybin has on individuals can be observed by taking on an anthropological approach and moving away from the Western biomedical view; this is aided by the studies done by Leary.
 Within certain traditional societies, where the use of psilocybin is frequent for shamanic healing rituals, group collectives praise their guide, healer and shaman for helping alleviate their pains, aches and hurt.
 They do this through a group ritual practice where the group, or just the guide, ingests psilocybin to help extract any "toxic psychic residues or sorcerous implants" found in one's body.

-Group therapies using "classic" psychedelics are becoming more commonly used in the Western world in clinical practice.
+Group therapies using "classic" psychedelics are becoming more common within clinical practice in the Western world.
 This is speculated to grow, provided the evidence remains indicative of their safety and efficacy.
 In social sense, the group is shaped by their experiences surrounding psilocybin and how they view the fungus collectively.
 As mentioned in the anthropology article, the group partakes in a "journey" together, thus adding to the spiritual, social body where roles, hierarchies and gender are subjectively understood.